A Short Essay Concerning Eternal Salvation

 That is Good News!

-Now, before you set this booklet down, please answer this important question in your own heart and before God:
+Now, before you leave this page, please answer this important question in your own heart and before God:

 Do you believe in Jesus and that He died on the Cross for you?